If you thought Coronavirus was a joke, then it really, really isn’t funny anymore.

 The Cure really are magical.
 Something about them just makes them impossible to dislike, if anyone has ever even considered disliking them.
 Robert Smith donned his trademark smudged lipstick and flipped between visionary masterpieces Three Imaginary Boys, melancholic Disintegration, and fairytale Kiss Me, Kiss Me, Kiss Me.
-The audience were transported back the the 80s with the feeling that anything was possible and it was beautiful.
+The audience were transported back the the 80s with a feeling that anything was possible and it was beautiful.
 Smith stood in black and sung ‘Friday I’m in Love’.
 A true juxtaposition.

 Catfish and the Bottlemen, Pyramid Stage 2016